Recent Updates

 Lost Ski Jumps

-• * = Planned ski area, but never built (not included in the lost areas count)
+• * = Ski jump planned, but never built (not included in the lost areas count)

-New: Vintage Photos of Alaskan Ski Areas Currently in Operation (Alyeska)
+Plus: Vintage Photos of Alaskan Ski Areas Currently in Operation

 Please note: The information about these lost ski sites is the best that we have.
 But that doesn't mean that it is all accurate.
 If you find an error about a ski area, have a different opinion about ski area facts, or have more information ....
 Please contact us and let us know!
 Your help will make this a better historical resource.
 Thanks.

 You are welcome to use anything on this site if you will be using it for non-commercial historical or educational purposes or for news articles.
 But please - adequately credit the source of pictures and text.
-If you want to use content from this site for commercial situations, please ask first.
+If you want to use content from this site for commercial situations, you must contact us and the content owner for permission and conditions of use.
 Thanks!

 Google